Avanti Helium (CVE:AVN) Shares Down 13% – Should You Sell?

-Avanti Helium Corp.
-(CVE:AVN – Get Free Report)’s stock price traded down 13% on Saturday .
+Shares of Avanti Helium Corp.
+(CVE:AVN – Get Free Report) dropped 13% during mid-day trading on Friday .
 The stock traded as low as C$0.10 and last traded at C$0.10.
-189,134 shares were traded during trading, a decline of 5% from the average session volume of 198,740 shares.
+Approximately 189,134 shares traded hands during mid-day trading, a decline of 5% from the average daily volume of 198,740 shares.
 The stock had previously closed at C$0.12.

 About Avanti Helium